elsiklab/hymenopteramine_doc/source/searching.rst

 This final example extends the above query to display all exons for each protein coding gene.

-As above, select Gene as the data type, add DB Identifier and Symbol (under Gene) as fields, and constrain the query to protein coding genes on a chromosome with the DB Identifier `NW_003791143.1`.
+As above, click on **Query** at the top of the results page to go back to the model browser and edit the query.

 In the Model browser, scroll down to locate the **Exon** feature class, and click the + (plus sign) next to Exons to display its attributes.
 Click **Show** next to **DB Identifier** and **Length**.